HSB7813/WorkFlow/README.md

 # WorkFlow
 Python Code containing the workflow while using GitHub <br>
-This is the python code describing the workflow involved while using github. <br>
+This repo contains the python code describing the workflow involved while using github. <br>
 For working using GitHub, the steps involved will be: </br>
 1. Create a repo on Git. </br>
 2. Clone the repo in local system. </br>